s-gebhardt/places/README.md

 </td>

-To deploy the Splendid game to your container environment do the following steps
+To deploy PLACES to your container environment do the following steps

 1. Build the images in the docker_images directory according to the README in that folder
 2. Push images to container registry of your choice